JaKooLit/Debian-Hyprland/README.md

 - [X] ~~Use kitty in favor of foot~~ - Dropped the idea of kitty.
 Kitty is using twice memory compared to foot.

 ### ❗ some known issues
-- Currently SDDM theme that I have set is broken... currently investigating

 - reports from members of my discord, states that some users of nvidia are getting stuck on sddm login. credit  to @Kenni Fix stated was
 ```